-On the 13 February 2020, the inaugural public event to present the first awardees takes place at the IWM.
-The evening’s programme includes:
+On the 13 February 2020, the inaugural public event to present the first awardees took place at the IWM.
+The evening’s programme included:

 - Opening words by Shalini Randeria, Rector, IWM